-For any previous coursework outside the UH system (and military training) to be evaluated for transfer to Windward Community College (WCC), a student's home institution must be WCC, he or she must also be in a declared program and currently enrolled or registered/accepted.
-The official transcript from the previous institution must be sent directly to WCC Admissions & Records office for evaluation.
-A Request for Transcript Evaluation form may be submitted to inform the Admissions & Records office of the incoming transcript.
-For records not sent for evaluation due to student's status, the transcript is maintained for one year.
+For any previous coursework outside the UH system (and military training) to be evaluated for transfer to Windward Community College, a student's home institution must be Windward CC, he or she must also be in a declared program and currently enrolled or registered/accepted.
+The official transcript from the previous institution must be sent directly to Windward CC Admissions & Records Office for evaluation.
+A Request for Transcript Evaluation form may be submitted to inform the Admissions & Records Office of the incoming transcript.
+The transcript is maintained for one year.

-Credits earned from other UH System campuses will be evaluated at the end of each semester and can be viewed via STAR.
-A Request for Transcript Evaluation may be submitted to inform the Admissions & Records office of the UH credits.
+Credits earned from other UH System campuses will be evaluated at the end of each semester and can be viewed via STAR GPS, Academic Essentials tab.
+A Request for Transcript Evaluation may be submitted to inform the Admissions & Records Office of the UH credits.

-Kingdom of Hawai'i Declaration
+Kingdom of Hawaii Declaration

-Students who would like the UH System to designate their affiliation with the Kingdom of Hawai'i in the student information system, please complete the Kingdom of Hawai'i Declaration form at Admissions & Records office.
+Students who would like the UH System to designate their affiliation with the Kingdom of Hawai'i in the student information system, please complete the Kingdom of Hawai'i Declaration form at Admissions & Records Office.